English Grammar: seem. ‘Seem’ is a word that is very useful, especially when using polite language. But, are you using it correctly?

 - use the word ‘seem’ to say that something appears to be a certain way.

-- Also use it in polite language to presetn your idea about something.
+- Also use it in polite language to present your idea about something.

 FORM